LiamYaoLian/blog-source/blog/source/_posts/MySQL.md

   - inserting may cause some records to be moved
   - if a data page is full, inserting will create a new data page
 * Usually using auto increment as the primary key leads to better performance and less storage.
 However, for the k-v situation, may use a business column as the primary key

+## Paradigm
+* First: atomic: cannot be separated further
+* Second: every record has a unique identifier; every field depends on the full PK rather than part of PK
+* Third: cannot have field that depends on non-PK
+* Business-first: may not obey paradigm 3

+## ER
+* One entity -> a table
+* M-N -> a table